chiffa/BioFlow/dev_log.rst

     - TODO: rebuild and upload to the PyPI
     - TODO: test it inside a docker instance

+ - TODO: re-enable the env_skip flags in InteractomeInterface

  - TODO: [FEATURE]: Factor out the structural analysis of the network properties to a module
     - TODO: basically eigenvalues + eigenvector for the largest one
     - TODO: tools used with Mehdi for the analysis of the network